Manjaro Linux is a fast, user-friendly, desktop-oriented operating system based on Arch Linux.

 Pro Uses low memory

-By using XFCE (or LXDE, Fluxbox, supported by community) as the default desktop on an install, Manjaro is able to have a low memory footprint.
+By using Xfce or Plasma (or LXDE, Fluxbox, supported by community) as default desktop environments, Manjaro is able to have a low memory footprint.

 Pro Steam installed by default